Belly fetish: Psychological and socioemotional perspective

+Neuroscientific perspective

+Belly-to-belly contact can stimulate release of oxytocin, the "bonding hormone," which plays a key role in forming social bonds, enhancing trust, and reducing stress.
+Touching sensitive areas like the belly further amplifies this "bonding" effect, as sensitive touch can stimulate neuronal firing in the brain's reward center, the nucleus accumbens (NAc).
+As a result, belly-to-belly contact neuropsychologically augments the emotional intimacy between two individuals.

+Moreover, as the torso contains numerous vital organs, belly-to-belly contact stimulates pathways related to thermoregulation and homeostasis.
+A study of 51 newborns found that SSC with belly-to-belly touch was significantly more effective at regulating newborn body temperature and homeostasis than using radiant heat alone.
+Therefore, belly-to-belly contact may help calm the autonomic nervous system, reducing anxiety and promoting relaxation.

 Cultural background

 Western culture

 Some assume that alvinolagnia is a cause of the prevalent western fashion of female midriff exposure.

 In the Victorian era, a small waist was considered the main trait of a beautiful woman.
 The advent of bikinis in 1946, the cheerleading fashion of the 1970s and low-rise fashion started in the early 1990s have contributed to widespread fascination of the belly region.
-Specific breakthroughs of the belly region being featured in American media include Cher in the 1970s "The Sonny & Cher Comedy Hour," as well as the character Ariel in Disney's The Little Mermaid (1989 film).
+Specific breakthroughs of the belly region being featured in American media include Cher in the 1970s The Sonny & Cher Comedy Hour, as well as the character Ariel in Disney's The Little Mermaid.
 Midriff exposure also became common in the culture of 20th-century music with many famous female pop stars appearing on and offstage and in music videos with their midriff exposed.

 Some get attracted to women wearing a crop top or bikini.

 Despite the prevalence of alvinolagnia, midriff exposure, and sexual belly-to-belly contact throughout Western pop culture, it is rare for belly-to-belly contact to be featured in Western media under a non-sexual tone.
 Nonetheless, non-sexual belly-to-belly contact in Western media generally represents either the establishment of a non-sexual friendship or the strengthening of an existing bond between two people.
 For example, the North American sitcom Will & Grace features two characters, Jack and Karen, who initiate and periodically bolster their long-lasting friendship via non-sexual belly-to-belly touch, a quirk so infamous that it appeared on the show's holiday special.
 More recently, non-sexual belly-to-belly touch became a key characteristic of Bayley and Sasha Banks' The Boss n' Hug Connection, a former women's professional wrestling tag team known for engaging in a post-match celebration involving belly-to-belly hugs.

+In animated media

+Belly-to-belly contact, when discussed in context of cartoons and animation, refers to the close physical interactions between characters, which can convey intimacy, empathy, or conflict.
+This type of contact plays a significant role in visual storytelling, impacting viewers' emotional responses and social perceptions.